gvrrao74/Wolfenstein-s-DOOM/README.md

-# Wolfenstein-s-DOOM
+# DOOM
-THIS IS A COMBINED GAME OF WOLFENSTEIN AND DOOM, A LEGACY AND A SMALL RECREATION (TRIAL)
+THIS IS DOOM, A LEGACY AND A SMALL RECREATION (TRIAL)
 # README

 -----

 ## Game Overview

-Welcome to **Wolfenstein's-DOOM**\!
+Welcome to **DOOM**\!
 This is a fast-paced, retro-style FPS inspired by the classic **Wolfenstein 3D and DOOM raycasting engine**.
 In this game, you take on the role of an elite cyber-operative tasked with infiltrating a fortress.
 Your mission: destroy the tyrannical AIs before they can unleash a new era of digital oppression.

 Equipped with a single, powerful shotgun, you'll navigate a maze of deadly corridors, facing off against an army of menacing robotic guards.